top of page

 25-year-old Henok Mulubrhan (Eritrea) had a brilliant 2025 as he rises in the world of pro cycling, and he just confirmed a new 2-year contract with the XDS Astana Team.
 We hope to see his debut at the Vuelta or the Tour de France in 2026.

-Other riders in the top ten to mention are (i) 20yo sprinter Milkias Maekele (Eritrea) who has raced his first pro season in 2025 for Team BIKE AID – one of the most prolific supporters of African riders over the last 15 years!
-There are rumours of a major transfer for Milkias for 2026 (TBA); (ii) Alan Hatherly (South Africa), also racing his first season as a road pro (whilst still racing MTB) who finished the season strongly with some strong results at the Tour of Guangxi in China; and (iii) Alexandre Mayer (Mauritius) who gets stronger each year and is racing at the Pro Continental level with the Burgos Burpellet BH team, which also features the evergreen Merhawi Kudus.
+Other riders in the top ten worth a mention are (i) 20yo sprinter Milkias Maekele (Eritrea), who has raced his first pro season in 2025 for Team BIKE AID – one of the most prolific supporters of African riders over the last 15 years! – and has been poached by the INEOS Grenadiers development team for 2026! (ii) Alan Hatherly (South Africa), also racing his first season as a road pro (whilst still racing MTB) who finished the season strongly with some strong results at the Tour of Guangxi in China; and (iii) Alexandre Mayer (Mauritius) who gets stronger each year and is racing at the Pro Continental level with the Burgos Burpellet BH team, which also features the evergreen Merhawi Kudus.
 Merhawi will be sporting his new African Continental Road Race Champion jersey in the new season!

-We are also hearing rumours that the 18yo Nahom Efriem (2025 Eritrean Men’s Junior National Champion) who lit up the 2025 World Champs Men’s Junior race coming in #11 place, is also close to securing a pro deal for 2026 for a leading international Continental level team.
+18-year-old Nahom Efriem (2025 Eritrean Men’s Junior National Champion) who lit up the 2025 World Champs Men’s Junior race coming in #11 place, has secured a pro deal for 2026 Team BIKE AID, alongside two other Eritrean U23 talents (Even Yemane and Yoel Habteab).

 UCI 2025 Season Review – Women

-One does not need to look far to know that Mauritius’ Kim Le Court is the #1 African woman in 2026, with 2,082 UCI points.
-She has truly had a break-out year, and the 29yo seems to be growing.
+One does not need to look far to know that Mauritius’ Kim Le Court is the #1 African woman in 2026, with 2,082 UCI points making her the world’s #8 female rider.
+She has truly had a break-out year, and the 29-year-old seems to be growing.

 Le Court made African cycling history in the summer, wearing the famous Tour de France ‘maillot jaune’ (yellow jersey) for three days.
 This set a new African record, beating South Africa’s Daryl Impey who wore the jersey for two days back in 2013.
 She finished the season as the World’s #8 pro rider, which is the highest ranked African rider at the end of a UCI season ever.